 In college, I tried other platforms for blogs.
 My purpose for writing also changed.
-If my initial goal was just to share my thoughts, it changed into a narcissist impulse and I was hungry for people’s attention.
-I must have denied that in the past but that’s how I felt back then.
+If my initial goal was just to share my thoughts, it changed into a narcissist impulse, and I was hungry for people’s attention.
+I must have denied that in the past, but that’s how I felt back then.
 I tried writing to gain followers, to gain readers, to read comments.
-I don’t know if it is human to be an attention-seeker but it just felt natural back then.
-Unfortunately, narcissism is never beneficial and as much as I enjoyed the readership then
+I don’t know if it is human to be an attention-seeker, but it just felt natural back then.
+Unfortunately, narcissism is never beneficial, and as much as I enjoyed the readership, then.

 I tried writing about tourism, food, and other things that might interest people from any country in the world.
 But with that, I had to be very resourceful.
-The process was tiring and updating my blog was not that efficient.
-Unfortunately, narcissism is never beneficial and as much as I enjoyed the readership then, I had to stop at one point.
+The process was tiring, and updating my blog was not that efficient.
+Unfortunately, narcissism is never beneficial, and as much as I enjoyed the readership then, I had to stop at one point.

-When I changed schools, I was accepted into our campus paper and my exploits with my personal blog were halted.
+When I changed schools, I was accepted into our campus paper, and my exploits with my personal blog were halted.
 But I never stopped writing online.
 I just did not feel the necessity of having a personal blog.

 But now, as I grew older, I had this feeling that I need to write more.
 I have so many ideas in my mind that sometimes I forget them.
 Not that these are all worthwhile ideas, but being not able to share your thoughts is excruciating.

 So what’s the next step?
 Well, for me, that was to get my own domain and write at my own pace.
 I consider this website as an online diary of the things that I would like to share.
-I don’t know if I will be able to gain the same readership as I had years ago but if you’re reading this, I guess this decision was effective and I will continue to do so even if I will not gain anything from this.
+I don’t know if I will be able to gain the same readership as I had years ago, but if you’re reading this, I guess this decision was effective, and I will continue to do so even if I will not gain anything from this.

-I name my blog as the “Ceaseless Nomad” since I consider myself as one.
+I name my blog the “Ceaseless Nomad” since I consider myself as one.
 But, no, unlike all those other blogs with the word “nomad” attached to them, this is not a travel blog.
-I could not believe when I read that the modern meaning of the word “nomad” is synonymous with the word “traveler.”
+I could not believe it when I read that the modern meaning of the word “nomad” is synonymous with the word “traveler.”

 According to Meriam-Webster, a nomad is: